woernerm/luxury_python_template/README.md

 shown above.
 - Removing temporary files and folders.

+## Supported Package Managers
+The luxury python template supports both pip and the super fast [uv](https://docs.astral.sh/uv/).
+If uv is installed, package.py will default to uv.
+Otherwise, pip is selected.

 ## Example Report
 The `package.py` tool that comes with the template can generate a single, beautiful report that summarizes the results of the above-mentioned tools.
 Want an example?